Optimizing nutritional status is an important strategy both in the prevention and treatment of pressure ulcers.

 Nutrition is an important aspect of a comprehensive care plan for prevention and treatment of pressure ulcers.

-Adequate calories, protein, hydration and vitamins and minerals are necessary to support anabolism, positive nitrogen balance, tissue integrity and to prevent tissue breakdown.
+Adequate calories, protein, vitamins and minerals as well as hydration are necessary to support anabolism, positive nitrogen balance, tissue integrity and for preventing tissue breakdown.

-Adjust this amount based on weight change or level of obesity.
+Adjust this amount based on the presence of medical diseases and conditions, weight change, and body mass index (BMI).
 Those who have had significant and unintended weight loss may require more calories.

-For individuals with pressure ulcers who have difficulties achieving adequate dietary intakes, NPUAP/EPUAP/PPPIA guidelines recommend these strategies to improve overall nutritional status:
+For individuals with pressure ulcers who have difficulties achieving adequate dietary intakes, the guidelines recommend these strategies to improve overall nutritional status:

 Nutrition plays an important role in preserving skin integrity and supporting the necessary processes for pressure ulcer healing.